tttsaurus/Ingame-Info-Reborn/README.md

 ![Snipaste_2025-01-22_00-20-57](https://github.com/user-attachments/assets/ee9818ca-eee7-4ff2-9825-00a8cd3c1cc4)

-Crt version is as follows (install ProbeZS and ZS IntelliSense for more api details)
+Zenscript version is as follows (install ProbeZS and ZS IntelliSense for more api details)
 ```zenscript
 #loader preinit